pushbits/server/README.md

 ## Usage

 Now, how can you interact with the server?
-At the time of writing, there is no fancy GUI built-in.
-I don't do much front end development myself, so if you want to contribute in this regard I'm happy if you reach out!

-Anyway, I wrote [a little CLI tool called pbcli](https://github.com/PushBits/cli) to make basic API requests to the server.
+I wrote [a little CLI tool called pbcli](https://github.com/PushBits/cli) to make basic API requests to the server.
 It helps you to create new users and applications.
 You will find further instructions in the linked repository.

+At the time of writing, there is no fancy GUI built-in, and I'm not sure if this is necessary at all.
+I don't do much front end development myself, so if you want to contribute in this regard I'm happy if you reach out!

 After you have created a user and an application, you can use the API to send a push notification to your Matrix account.